Get inspired and check out some of the best music videos created by artists with our music video app.

 Slippery Slope – Alanscottproject

 This original rock fusion from Alanscottproject is a thumping electric guitar lead instrumental track guaranteed to get you pumped up.
-The video reiterates this aggressively cool mood created by the talented musician.
+The music video reiterates this aggressively cool mood created by the talented musician.

 Birthday Suit – Alanscottproject